apache/airflow/UPDATING.md

 ### `sync-perm` CLI no longer syncs DAG specific permissions by default

 The `sync-perm` CLI command will no longer sync DAG specific permissions by default as they are now being handled during DAG parsing.
-If you need or want the old behavoir, you can pass `--include-dags` to have `sync-perm` also sync DAG specific permissions.
+If you need or want the old behavior, you can pass `--include-dags` to have `sync-perm` also sync DAG specific permissions.

 ## Airflow 2.0.1